DTKI: a new formalized PKI with no trusted parties: Distributed transparent key infrastructure

+Loosely speaking, proof a) is the proof that the mapping from regular expression $rgx$ to identity $id$ is present in the digest $dg^r$ (as presented in the mapping log structure), such that $example.com$ is an instance of $rgx$, and $id$ is the identity of the CLM; proof b) is the proof that the certificate with subject $id$ is present in $dg^s$; additionally, a proof that both $dg^s$ and $dg^r$ are present in the latest record of the mapping log is needed.
+All proofs should be linked to the latest digest signed by the MLM.
+If Bob has previously observed a version of the mlog, then a proof that the current mlog is an extension of the version that Bob observed will also be provided.

+Bob accepts the response if all proofs are valid.
+He then stores the verified data in his cache for future connection until the signed digest is expired.

-Bob starts by sending a request with his domain name to a mirror of the mapping log.
-Upon receiving the request, the mirror locates the certificate $cert$ of the authorised certificate log maintainer and generates the proofs that will be verified by Bob.
-To do so, the mirror obtains the data of the latest element of its copy of the mapping log, denoted $h = \hfun(req, t, dg^s, dg^{bl}, dg^r, dg^i)$, and generates the proof of its presence in the digest (denoted $dg_{mlog}$) of its log of size $N$.
+In more detail, after a mirror receives a request from Bob, the mirror obtains the data of the latest element of its copy of the mapping log, denoted $h = \hfun(req, t, dg^s, dg^{bl}, dg^r, dg^i)$, and generates the proof of its presence in the digest (denoted $dg_{mlog}$) of its log of size $N$.
 Then, it generates the proof of presence of the element $(cert,\sign_{sk}(n,dg,t))$ in the digest $dg^s$ for some $\sign_{sk}(n,dg,t)$, proving that the certificate log maintainer whose $cert$ belongs to is still active.
-Moreover, it generates the proof of presence of some element $(rgx,id)$ in the digest $dg^r$ where $id$ is the subject of $cert$ and $example.com$ is an instance of the regular expression $rgx$, proving that $id$ is authorised to stores the certificates of $example.com$.
+Moreover, it generates the proof of presence of some element $(rgx,id)$ in the digest $dg^r$ where $id$ is the subject of $cert$ and $example.com$ is an instance of the regular expression $rgx$, proving that $id$ is authorised to store the certificates of $example.com$.
 The mirror then sends to Bob the hash $h$, the signature $\sign_{sk}(n,dg,t)$, the regular expression $rgx$, the three generated proofs of presence, and the latest \emph{signed Mlog time-stamp} containing the time $t_{mlog}$, and digest $dg_{mlog}$ and size $N_{mlog}$ of the mapping log.